top of page

 You’ll need to take special care of your growing puppy.
 Dogs grow very rapidly in their first year, making them

 susceptible to bone disorders.
-They do well on a high-quality, low-calorie diet that keeps them from growing too fast.
+They do well on a high-quality diet that keeps them from growing too fast.

 Brush your puppy’s teeth at least two or three times a week to remove tartar buildup and bacteria.
 This will